openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/paths/petpetid/delete/PetpetidDeleteSecurityInfo.md

 public class PetpetidDeleteSecurityInfo

 A class that provides a security requirement object, and any needed security info classes
-- a class that stores a securityIndex and provides a SecurityRequirementsObject
+- a class that is a SecurityRequirementObjectProvider
 - an enum class that describes security index values

 ## Nested Class Summary